 Dr. Robert Hutchinson is a Professor of Strategy and Security Studies at the School of Advanced Air and Space Studies (SAASS), Air University (AU), Maxwell Air Force Base (AFB), Alabama.
 Dr. Hutchinson received a BA in History from the University of Delaware and a PhD in Modern European History from the University of Maryland.
 His research focuses on 20th century European political and military history, intelligence studies, and Holocaust and genocide studies.
 He is the author of German Foreign Intelligence from Hitler’s War to the Cold War: Flawed Assumptions and Faulty Analysis (University Press of Kansas, 2019) and After Nuremberg: American Clemency for Nazi War Criminals, 1949-1958 (forthcoming, Yale).
 Prior to arriving at SAASS, Dr. Hutchinson was a postdoctoral fellow in the Strategy and Policy Department at the United States Naval War College in Newport, Rhode Island.
 Curriculum Vitae

-Dr. James Kiras is a Professor of Strategy and Security Studies at the School of Advanced Air and Space Studies (SAASS).
+Dr. James Kiras is the Dean of Academics and a Professor of Strategy and Security Studies at the School of Advanced Air and Space Studies (SAASS).
 His academic background is in strategic studies with a specialization in irregular warfare and special operations.
 He teaches courses in irregular warfare, military theory, and defense policy.